-1 To maintain eligibility as a practicing member, a psychiatric nurse must:

-(a) work in psychiatric nursing activities approved by the Association for at least 1400 hours in the five-year period immediately preceding the date of application for the year in which licensure is sought;

-(b) hold a practicing membership with the Association or a regulatory body recognized by the Association while working in approved psychiatric nursing activities for these hours to contribute to eligibility for licensure;
+- 1. To maintain eligibility as a practicing member, a psychiatric nurse must: - (a) work in psychiatric nursing activities approved by the Association for at least 1400 hours in the five-year period immediately preceding the date of application for the year in which licensure is sought; or - (b) have worked in psychiatric nursing activities approved by the Association for at least 560 hours in the two-year period immediately preceding the date of application for the year in which licensure is sought; - (c) hold a practicing membership with the Association, or a regulatory body recognized by the Association, while working in approved psychiatric nursing activities for these hours to contribute to eligibility for licensure;

-(c) immediately disclose any criminal charges under the Criminal Code (Canada), the Controlled Drugs and Substances Act (Canada), any outstanding allegations or findings of professional incompetence and/or misconduct in relation to the profession of psychiatric nursing and/or any other profession in any province, territory, state or country;

-(d) complete the prescribed forms and submit with the annual licensing fee and other fees prescribed by Council; and

-(e) meet the Association's continuing education requirements as determined by Council.

-2 A person who has not maintained eligibility for registration in accordance with clauses 3(1)(a) and (b) must:

-(a) complete a re-entry program approved by Council in the five-year period immediately preceding the date of application for the year in which licensure is sought;

-(b) arrange to have forwarded by the Director of the program to the Registrar a statement indicating successful completion of the re-entry program; and

-(c) provide references as described in the application forms;

-(d) where a person has not held an active practicing license in the ten-year period immediately preceding the date of application in which licensure is sought, meet the examination requirements for registration; and

-(e) complete the prescribed application forms, other required documentation, and submit with the licensing fee and other fees prescribed by Council.
+- (d) immediately disclose any criminal charges under the Criminal Code of Canada, the Controlled Drugs and Substances Act (Canada), any outstanding allegations or findings of professional incompetence and/or misconduct in relation to the profession of psychiatric nursing and/or any other profession in any province, territory, state or country; - (e) complete the prescribed forms and submit with the annual licensing fee and other fees prescribed by Council; and - (f) meet the Association's continuing education requirements as determined by Council. - 2.
+A person who has not maintained eligibility for registration in accordance with subsections 3(1)(a) or 3(1)(b), and 3(1)(c) must: - (a) complete a re-entry program approved by Council in the five-year period immediately preceding the date of application for the year in which licensure is sought; or - (b) have completed an approved competence assessment; - (i) any required course work identified must be completed in the two-year period immediately preceding the registration year; or - (c) have completed an approved supervised practice experience in the two-year period immediately preceding the registration year; - (d) arrange to have forwarded by the Director of the program to the Registrar a statement indicating successful completion of the re-entry program, or results from the competence assessment or outcomes of the supervised practice experience; - (e) provide references as described in the application forms; - (f) where a person has not held an active practicing license in the ten-year period immediately preceding the date of application in which licensure is sought, meet the examination requirements for registration; and - (g) complete the prescribed application forms, other required documentation, and submit fees as prescribed by Council.